 Who is the claim against?

 The claim has been commenced against two respondents, namely NAB and MLC.
-NAB were involved in the process of contacting and selling CCI to credit card holders, while MLC issued the policy.
+NAB were involved in the process of contacting and selling CCI to credit card and personal loan holders, while MLC issued the policy.

 Who is included in the claim?

 The proceeding has been filed as an ‘open class action’.
-This means that you may be included in the NAB CCI Class Action if you held CCI, have paid a premium under that policy since 27 September 2012, and satisfied one of the below:
+This means that you may be included in the NAB CCI Class Action if you held CCI for your credit card or personal loan, have paid a premium under that policy since 27 September 2012, and satisfied one of the below:

 - Did not meet the employment criteria, for example, you were a casual, student, seasonal worker, self-funded retiree, dependent spouse or you were unemployed;